krokyk/jwt-nodejs-express-tutorial/README.md

     "password": "abcd"
 }
 ```
-You should see the same response as in [chapter 11 screenshot](#11-01) where we used the same server for both requests.
+You should see the same response as in [chapter 11 screenshot](#11-01) where you used the same server for both requests.

 Key thing here is that both servers share the same `ACCESS_TOKEN_SECRET` and thus are able to work with the token that was signed by it.
 This is something that would be hard to do if you used sessions to handle this type of situation, because session is bound to a particular server.
 But with JWT, the needed information is actually stored within the token itself and once issued, it lives on its own inside the requests themselves.

+# 13 - Cleanup the Server Code

+You now have 2 servers that will fulfill 2 different roles.
+The `apiServer.js` will serve the data if the token is valid, and the `authServer.js` will issue the tokens.

+Remove the authentication stuff from the `apiServer.js`:
+* remove the whole <kbd>POST</kbd>`/login` endpoint

+And remove the API stuff from the `authServer.js`:
+* remove the whole <kbd>GET</kbd>`/posts` endpoint
+* remove the `posts` array

+Keep the `verifyToken` function in both.